Progressive Web Apps vs Native Apps

 Feature restrictions.
 Since PWAs are only half apps, their functionality is limited.
 A few notable features that PWAs don’t have access to are calendars, contacts, browser bookmarks, and alarms.

 Fewer functionalities and innovations.
-Progressive web apps can’t access technical options like Bluetooth or NFA (Near Field Communication).
+Progressive web apps can’t access technical options like Bluetooth or NFC (Near Field Communication).
 This limits possible avenues and routes that you may want your app to go down and cuts off any way for you to create an app that utilizes innovations like these, present and future.
 Also, mobile vendors such as Apple tend to limit web apps from accessing certain device capabilities and features because the developers aren’t paying to make the app available on the App Store.
 Which again, limits what type of app you can make as a PWA.

 App store discovery.
 While PWAs can be optimized to be found on search engines, a potential downside to them is that they are not available from app stores.
 You are therefore not exposed as a company in the Apple or Google app store.
 However, the benefits of being found on a search engine as a PWA can far outweigh the chance discovery in an App store.